Liinkiing/jquery-timelify/README.md

 ## Usage
 Simply clone this repository or download it to see an example of how your HTML structure should be.

+You have to include the css files (**FontAwesome** is included).
+After you imported your stylesheets, juste import jQuery and **jquery.timelify.js**, and you're ready !

 Then, to initialize the plugin, you must have **jQuery**, then simply select your element (generally .timeline) and use the **timelify()** function.